zulip/zulip/docs/contributing/summer-with-zulip.md

     administrator debug their installation problem or playing with the mobile app until you can get something to break are great ways to contribute.

-- Mentors and students should stay in close contact, both with each other and the rest of the Zulip community.
+- Mentors and contributors should stay in close contact, both with each other and the rest of the Zulip community.
 We recommend the following:

   - Daily checkins on #checkins in